 Plus: Date topic idea.
 Is it pronounced “colt-a-vair” or “colt-a-var-ie”?
 We may never know.

 Second or third date is getting pretty serious.
 Here’s when you find out more about your date — take notes, there will be a test after.
-Share the double fried fries and, if you’re brave, get the grilled cheese.
-Not afraid of some stringy cheese challenges.
-It’s just such a cool spot, and you’re sure to impress anyone you take there.
+Share some cottage fries or brussel sprouts and DEFINITELY try the Bell of the Ball cocktail.

 4. Cheap eats: Melange Creperie

 Sometimes you need a less formal date idea.
 Melange has been one of our favorite spots for years — from the time of the food cart in Midtown to the days in the Conservatory.
 Now, it’s settled in Heights Mercantile, perfect for a shopping date or a quick bite.
 Plus, what’s more romantic than watching someone struggle hard with runny siracha dripping down their arm.
 (To avoid, get the ham and cheese.)